JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-with-Fan.md

 ## Step 2

 Now we want to grab two "digital pin write" blocks.
 Then lets place one below the if, and one below the else statement.
 Let's set each one to P10.
-Then let's change the top one's value to 1.
+Then let's change the top digital write pin value to 1 by clicking on the "0" and sliding the value over to "1".

 ```blocks
 basic.forever(function () {